 Point of interest: While you're riding at Deer Valley, check out the newest flow trail, Undertow, an intermediate trail put in by Gravity Logic that takes riders from Silver Lake Lodge back down to Snow Park Lodge.

 Take Little Cottonwood Canyon Highway 210 to Snowbird.
-Riders can purchase a day pass for the Tram and find thousands of vertical feet of unadulterated fun off the top.
-Options to ride up Peruvian Gulch fire roads also exist.
+Pedal up the Peruvian Gulch fire road to access the top of the trail.
 For a true crush-fest, ride the Big Mountain Trail from the bottom up before 9 am and reach the top before first Tram.